qasimnazir/ECE-CS-498_Data-Science-and-Analytics_UIUC-Spring-2019/Projects/[MP2] Unsupervised Single-Cell Analysis in Triple‑Negative Breast Cancer/readme.md

 ● Dimensionality reduction (Principal Component Analysis, t-SNE) ● Clustering (K-Means, Gaussian Mixture Model clustering, Hierarchical clustering)

+## Dataset Description

+The biologists have obtained approximately 400 triple-negative breast cancer cells, half of which are treated with metformin (referred to as metformin-treated cells) and half that are not (referred to as baseline cells).The cells were sequenced using scRNA-seq, and the resulting data reflect ~20,000 genes and their associated gene expressions for baseline and metformin-treated cells.

+**GeneExpression_Baseline.csv**: Gene expression matrix for baseline cells

+**GeneExpression_Metformin.csv**: Gene expression matrix for metformin-treated cells, similar to GeneExpression_Baseline.csv.

+**QualityControl.csv**: Experiment conditions and corresponding quality records collected from previous scRNA-seq experiments.

+**BayesInferenceBase.csv**: Experiment conditions collected for baseline cells in GeneExpression_Baseline.csv

+**BayesInferenceMetf.csv**: Experiment conditions collected for baseline cells in GeneExpression_Metformin.csv, similar to ​BayesInferenceBase.csv

+**PathwayDictionary.txt**

 ## Tasks Description
 **Note:** Detailed tasks requirements can be found in project description document.
 ### Task 1: Data Cleaning and Visual Inspection